planety/prologue/README.md

 ## Purpose

-`Prologue` is a web framework written in Nim.
+`Prologue` is a powerful web framework written in Nim.
 It is ideal for building elegant and high performance web services.

 **Reduce magic.
 Reduce surprise.**